fewark/1724_web/Proposal/proposal.md

 This project aims to develop a full-featured chatroom application that enables live messaging, AI-driven interactions, and file sharing while ensuring accessibility, security, and usability.
 The chatroom application will support all core features outlined in the previous section, such as user authentication, real-time messaging, AI chatbot integration, message storage, and role-based permissions.

 #### **Feasibility:**

-The project is planned to be completed within a 7-week timeframe.
-Given the scope and complexity, the timeline is realistic and achievable, provided that the team adheres to the structured development plan.
-The feasibility assessment is based on the division of tasks, estimated workload, and potential risks.
-A more detailed plan is provided in the Tentative Plan section below.
+Our team brings industry experience in full-stack development, including RESTful APIs, real-time cloud applications, WebSockets, and S3 interactions.
+Also, the project is planned for completion within seven weeks.
+Given its scope and complexity, this timeline is realistic and achievable if the team follows the structured development plan.
+The feasibility assessment considers task division, workload estimates, and potential risks.
+A detailed plan is provided in the Tentative Plan section below.

 ## **Tentative Plan**